Chicago Wrongful Termination Lawyer

 Wrongful termination refers to the firing or laying off of an employee based on illegal reasons.
 Some of the most common reasons to terminate employment include:

-— Retaliation against an employee that filed a claim against the employer, such as discrimination, or reported or refused to engage in other illegal conduct.
+- Retaliation against an employee who filed a claim against the employer, for matters such as discrimination, or reported or refused to engage in illegal conducts

 If you and your attorney can prove that your employment was terminated based on any of these reasons, there is a strong chance that you can collect damages.
 Depending on the specific violation, there may be standard penalties that the employer will have to pay, or you may be able to get damages based on the expenses and lost wages that resulted from your termination.
 You may also be able to negotiate for a severance package in certain circumstances.

 What To Do If You Are Wrongfully Terminated